FDA Authorizes First at-Home Pill to Treat COVID-19

 “The efficacy is high, the side effects are low and it’s oral.
 It checks all the boxes,” said Dr. Gregory Poland of the Mayo Clinic.
 “You’re looking at a 90% decreased risk of hospitalization and death in a high-risk group — that’s stunning.”

 The Food and Drug Administration authorized Pfizer's drug for adults and children ages 12 and older with a positive COVID-19 test and early symptoms who face the highest risks of hospitalization.
 That includes older people and those with conditions like obesity and heart disease.
-Children eligible for the drug must weigh at least 88 pounds (40 kilograms).
+Children eligible for the drug must weigh at least 88 pounds.

 The pills from both Pfizer and Merck are expected to be effective against omicron because they don’t target the spike protein where most of the variant’s worrisome mutations reside.